Stuttgart - Things to Do in Stuttgart in October

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The Stuttgart City Library gives free rooftop access with 360-degree views—skip paying for the Fernsehturm on overcast October days, and the brutalist concrete photographs gorgeously in autumn light.
+The Stuttgart City Library gives free rooftop access with 360-degree views, skip paying for the Fernsehturm on overcast October days, and the brutalist concrete photographs gorgeously in autumn light.
 Tuesday wine deliveries mean Stuttgart's traditional wine taverns (Besenwirtschaften) get their freshest pours - skip weekend crowds and visit midweek when locals drink here Stuttgart's S-Bahn day pass covers the entire wine region - buy the 24-hour ticket and you can hit three different vineyards without worrying about driving or individual train tickets The Mercedes-Benz Museum offers free storage lockers good for stowing layers as October days warm up - start in jackets, store them during the 2-hour tour, retrieve for evening beer gardens

 Avoid These Mistakes